DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 05_AdjustApprovalList

 :white_check_mark: We also created a fully implemented application including data model located in the branch [Solution](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/tree/Solution) of your forked repository that covers all tasks.
 You only have to import it to your environment.
+Note that the import slightly differs in that case.
+Check out [here](/02_ImportImplementedArtefacts.md) how to do it.

 If at any Point you need assistance nevertheless do not hesitate to ask.
 We are here to Help you.